Skip to main content

 3 mentions Positive Neutral Negative

-The humor in the game is described as light-hearted and suitable for children, with amusing elements stemming from its linear gameplay and the challenge of finding hidden objects in various colorful scenarios.
-Players appreciate the inclusion of multiple languages, adding a fun twist to the search for items, and overall, the game is seen as an entertaining and wholesome experience for both kids and adults.
+The humor in the game is described as light-hearted and suitable for children, with amusing elements stemming from its linear gameplay and the challenge of finding hidden objects in various artistic backgrounds.
+Players appreciate the inclusion of multiple languages, which adds a fun twist to the search for items, making it both entertaining and educational.
+Overall, the game is seen as a charming and affordable option for families, providing a relaxing and enjoyable experience without inappropriate content.

 • “I think it's really suitable and funny for kids, since the game is very linear and doesn't have a story; it shows some nice background art of the various parts of a big house and lots of small and big objects among which you have to find the five you're told to identify.”

-• “And as childish as it can be, it's still funny to me since you have the option to learn and search for items in multiple languages (English alone isn't a breeze here for some kitchen items, for instance, ahaha) and all the scenarios are filled with items so you can challenge yourself to find every single hidden object without making any mistakes.”
+• “And as childish as it can be, it's still funny to me since you have the option to learn and search for items in multiple languages (English alone isn't a breeze here for some kitchen items, for instance, ahahah) and all the scenarios are filled with items so you can make a challenge with yourself and try to find every single hidden object without making any mistakes.”

 • monetization